Fejiroisaacs/Chess_CS106_project/README.md

 - **`canMove(int xPos, int yPos, Board board)`**: A method that determines if the Pawn can move to the specified position on the board.

+- **`moveHelper(int xPos, int yPos, Board board)`**: This method changes the position of the pawn on the board.

 - **`move(int xPos, int yPos, Board board)`**: A method that moves the Pawn to the specified coordinates on the board.

+- **`canPromote(Board board)`**: This method checks if a pawn can be promoted after a move (in case the user doesn't specify a promotion) then promotes the pawn to a queen

+- **`promote(String pieceName, int xPos, int yPos, Board board)`**: This method promotes a pawn to a specified piece name -- default promotion is a queen

 - **`enPassant(int xPos, int yPos, Board board)`**: A method that determines whether the en passant move is valid for the given Pawn piece at the specified position on the board.